michijs/michijs/README.md

   </tbody>
 </table>

-LSStores use proxies to listen for changes in their state, in addition, they are observable.
+stores use proxies to listen for changes in their state, in addition, they are observable.
-Each component has an LSStore to listen for changes in its state.
+Each component has an store to listen for changes in its state.

 ## CSS